hornc/nanogenmo2023-webwork/PlotCombinations.md

 ### Prompt

 C, e25, 1.0
-D, e26, 1.0 Dylan interacts with Clarise.
-Alice interacts with Bob.
+D, e26, 1.0 As a result of their previous interactions, Dylan and Clarise interact.
+As a result of their previous interaction, Bob interacts with Alice.
 ### Chat GPT 3.5 response
 ## Case-IX
 ### Graph